Ammonia: Combustion

-Ammonia does not burn readily or sustain combustion, except under narrow fuel-to-air mixtures of 15–25% air.
+Ammonia does not burn readily or sustain combustion, except under narrow fuel-to-air mixtures of 15–28% ammonia by volume in air.
 When mixed with oxygen, it burns with a pale yellowish-green flame.
 Ignition occurs when chlorine is passed into ammonia, forming nitrogen and hydrogen chloride; if chlorine is present in excess, then the highly explosive nitrogen trichloride (NCl3) is also formed.

 The combustion of ammonia to form nitrogen and water is exothermic: